katalyxbio/vinca/README.md

 - `src/processor.rs`  - Streaming read/repair processing pipeline
 - `src/tags.rs`       - Tag transfer and recalculation logic
 - `src/bam_io.rs`     - BAM header and I/O helpers

-## License

-This repository does not include a license file.
-Add one if you plan to distribute or publish the tool.